 Almost half of the contest I participated in, have their client went missing after completion.
 Often this happen because client is busy, and sometimes it could because of a more unfortunate events like their company went bankrupt or the client themselves passed away.

 This wouldn't be a problem if CrowdSpring have policy for sharing contest awards to participating designers equally if the clients is inactive for a long period of time.

 Unfortunately they don't.
 The platform intend to contact the client literally until the end of time if a project is abandoned, which means that the money will be held indefinitely when that happens.

 What I found interesting is that some of these abandoned contests are marked as 'Completed'.

 Usually when a contest is abandoned, they are marked as 'Overdue', which means CrowdSpring is waiting for the client to finish the project.

-If you are a client, just go to other freelancing platform that have more happy designers.
+If you are a client, go to other freelancing platform that have more happy designers.
 I've seen many designer on CrowdSpring does shit design that's not worth your money.
-The designers who made decent design in CrowdSpring are most likely left once they realize their payment delayed too many times and even don't get paid at all.
+The designers who made decent design in CrowdSpring most likely left once they realize the platform treat them like shit.